 Depreciation amounts that are incurred for the purposes of depreciating fixed assets provide a tax shield for the company’s income.
 Depreciation is subtracted from EBITDA before taxes are applied, and then the depreciation amount is added back after taxes have been subtracted.

 In order to better understand how long term assets affects a company’s financial health, it is important to become familiar with some terminology.

-Property, plant and equipment (PP&E) refer to the long term assets that a company owns, and that are crucial to the production process.
+Property, plant, and equipment (PP&E) refers to the long term assets that a company owns, and that are crucial to the production process.
 Property refers to any property or proprietary assets that the company employs in its production.
-Plant refers to the building and factories that are required for production.
-For instance, if a company decides to purchase the land atop ON which its factories reside, this land would be counted under the PP&E account.
+Plant refers to buildings and factories that are required for production.
+For instance, if a company decides to purchase the land on which its factories reside, this land would be counted under the PP&E account.
 Equipment refers to machines and other production aids that a company utilizes in its manufacturing process.
-Generally speaking, the majority of the company’s long term (or fixed) assets fall under this category.
+Generally speaking, the majority of a company’s long term (or fixed) assets fall under this category.

 Below is an example of what long term assets such as PP&E would look like on a company’s balance sheet:

 As we can see here, Amazon’s PP&E account grew substantially, from $29 billion in 2016 to $49 billion in 2017.
 This could be an indication that Amazon is pursuing capital-intensive projects and is investing in long term assets to sustain this expansion.

 Long term assets are a crucial element of a company’s balance sheet and are required in order to accurately calculate the equivalent liabilities and shareholder’s equity.
 Below is a screenshot of CFI’s Balance Sheet Template:

 To further understand the relationship between the various line items on a company’s balance sheet and how they relate to the company’s income and cash flow statements, check out CFI’s Accounting Fundamentals Course.